mattriley/node-module-composer/README.md

 Why is it so common for JavaScript applications these days (backend _and_ frontend) to be organised and reasoned about in terms of scripts and files, and navigated via a convoluted maze of file imports?

-Module Composer encourages intentionality around application architecture by making it easier to design and reason about applications at a higher level, in this case, as a composition of _modules_.
+Module Composer aims to encourage good modular design and intentionality for application architecture by making it easier to design and reason about applications at a higher level, in this case, as a composition of _modules_.

 So what is a module?
 Not to be confused with JavaScript CJS or ESM modules, a module in this context is simply a plain old JavaScript object (a POJO!) with functions that accept a very explicitly defined set of _other_ modules.
 These functions are _higher-order_ in that they return another function whose invocation may be deferred to later in the application lifecycle, while retaining access to the provided modules thanks to the power of closures (stateful functions).
 Closures are a native feature of JavaScript.